craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/Northstone Trading Company.md

 ---
-tags: groups
+tags: stub
 aliases:
 ---

-The Northstone Trading company is a large trading family based in [[Yerba]].
-They deal mostly in construction supplies.
+*This page is a #stub.
+You can help by expanding it!*

+The family of Northstone's Merchant Company; based in [[Yerba]], the Northstone Trading Company competes for coin in the market of North Eastern Alaturmen.